Elevation: 6,515 ft

 Livingston Douglas has provided the additional route information and photos found below.
 Updated December 2019

 This volcanic cone is located in Craters of the Moon National Monument and Preserve.
-As Livingston Douglas points out; “Big Cinder Butte is the highest peak in Craters of the Moon National Monument.
+As Livingston Douglas points out: “Big Cinder Butte is the highest peak in Craters of the Moon National Monument.
 In the context of this National Monument, Big Cinder is a big mountain.
 It stands out from almost any vantage point.
-The easiest ascent route is via the Wilderness Trail and the Southeast Face.“
+The easiest ascent route is via the Wilderness Trail and the Southeast Face.“ USGS Inferno Cone

-There are numerous lines that will lead you from the parking lot to the peak’s northwestern slopes.
+There are numerous lines that will lead you from the parking lot to the peak’s Northwest Slopes.
 The area away from the lava flow is covered by sagebrush, pine and juniper trees and is open in nature and easy to traverse.
 Please take care of this pristine environment and watch out for rattlesnakes.

 Another approach is via the Wilderness Trail.
 The Park Service describes the Wilderness Trail as follows.